ocaml/tuareg/README.md

           arg1
           arg2

+- To make easier to distinguish pattern-match cases containing several patterns, sub-patterns are slightly indented as in

+        match x with
+        | A
+          | B -> ...
+        | C -> ...

+  If you prefer all pipes to be aligned as

+        match x with
+        | A
+        | B -> ...
+        | C -> ...

+  use `(setq tuareg-match-patterns-aligned t)`.

 - Emacs ≥ 24.4 turned on [electric-indent-mode][] mode by default.
 If you do not like it, set `electric-indent-mode` to `nil`.